What advice should I give my students if they have not received the A-level results they needed?

 When does clearing finish?

-Ucas will process new applications up to 21 September and a list of course vacancies in clearing will be available on the Ucas website until 21 October.
+Ucas will process new applications up to 20 September and a list of course vacancies in clearing will be available on the Ucas website until 30 September.
+The last date for students to add clearing choices, and for unis/colleges to accept applicants, is 23 October 2017.